Mariners taking shot at another veteran reliever, sign Matt Andriese

 M’s hopeful about Castillo

-After being placed on the 10-day injured list with shoulder inflammation, the results from the MRI on Diego Castillo’s right shoulder were encouraging
+After Diego Castillo was placed on the 10-day injured list with right shoulder inflammation, the results from his MRI were encouraging.

-The Mariners are hopeful that he won’t be out for an extended time period.
+The Mariners are hopeful he won’t be out for an extended time.

-“It came back probably a little bit better than we were maybe expecting,” Servais said.
-“He does have some fatigue in his right shoulder, so he’s getting treatment on that and he’ll take some anti-inflammatories get the strength back in the shoulder.
-I’m stay optimistic on this and that he’s not going to be out too long.
+“It came back probably a little bit better than we were maybe expecting,” Servais said of the MRI.
+“He does have some fatigue in his right shoulder, so he’s getting treatment on that and he’ll take some anti-inflammatories, get the strength back in the shoulder.
+I’m staying optimistic on this and that he’s not going to be out too long.
 Of course, he’s on a 10-day IL, so you won’t see him before then.
 But hopefully it’s not too much more than that.”

-The Mariners noticed that Castillo’s velocity had was down 1-2 mph on most pitches while his command wasn’t as expected.
-He tried to pitch through the issues and fatigue, but they finally decided that stint on the IL might get back some of the crispness to his pitches.
+The Mariners noticed that Castillo’s velocity was down 1-2 mph on most pitches while his command wasn’t as expected.
+He tried to pitch through the issues and fatigue, but the Mariners finally decided that a stint on the IL might get back some of the crispness to his pitches.

 “We’ll see how he responds to it,” Servais said.
 “He’s in here early today getting treatment as we speak right now.
 So he’s doing everything he can to get back out there as soon as he can.”